joey-qytyku/OS-90-i386/docs/Drivers.md

 # Kernel API

 KAPI is the application programming interface provided by the kernel to ring 0 programs called __drivers__.
 All functions use __cdecl__.
 That means the stack is cleared by the CALLER, in this case, the kernel.

+Critical sections are not required for most kernel functions unless specified, even if they modify interrupts and other volatile tasks because it is implied.

 ## Int86(pvoid mem, page mem4k, GeneralRegdump rd)